-This four week summer program offers you an enriching and inspiring experience in Costa Rica.
-During the four weeks you will get to experience trekking the rim of volcanoes in a National Park, walking through clouds in the world renowned Cloud Forest, exploring coffee plantations and an overnight trek around the Osa Peninsula.
-After these first two weeks of nature- based learning, you will be involved with a week long service learning project at the Costa Rica Animal Rescue Center.
-Here, you will get to provide service for those animals who are impacted by the illegal animal trade.
+This four-week summer program offers you an enriching and inspiring experience in Costa Rica.
+During the four weeks you will get to experience trekking through multiple National Parks, walking through clouds in the world-renowned Cloud Forest, volunteering in wildlife refuges and overnight camping in Rincón de la Vieja National Park.
+Get involved with a volunteer learning project at the Costa Rica Animal Rescue Center where you will get to provide service for those animals who are impacted by the illegal animal trade.
 After a week of hard work and animal snuggles, head over to Jaco beach where you will get to try your hand at surfing.
 This is no ordinary surf camp though; you will get one on one coaching with video analysis of how to improve your riding!
-This journey will end on the idyllic white sands of Esterillos where you will have your program wrap and heartfelt goodbye with group members.
+This journey will end high up in the cloud in the incredible Monteverde Cloud Forest.

 Experience a summer program where you will not only get to explore this amazing country of Costa Rica, but you will get to expand yourself personally.
 The nature-based activities will have you challenging new heights, pushing through humidity amongst the clouds, feeling the rain forest watching you and seeing new wildlife.
 Your ability to manage trekking and overnight plans will greatly develop during this portion.
-Moving onto the service learning aspect, you will get to experience first hand the impacts that you can make for other living creatures.
-Finally, learn or improve a skill which will have you wanting to ride the surf for the rest of your life!
+With our service projects you will get to experience first-hand the impacts that you can make for other living creatures.
+Finally, learn (or improve on) a skill which will have you wanting to ride the surf of the ocean for the rest of your life!

-There are lots of things to keep you busy on your first full day in country!
-Getting to know your group will be a priority, as well as familiarizing yourself with the culture and history of Costa Rica.
-Take some exploration time in San Jose while you exchange money, meet with your in-country operators who will provide you with more important information for the rest of the program.
-Your instructors will facilitate some important orientation topics over the course of the day as well.
+Getting to know your group will be our priority, as well as familiarising yourself with the culture and history of Costa Rica.
+Your instructors will facilitate some important orientation topics over the course of the next few days as well.

-Travel back up the coast line to Cebadilla, to where we will be undertaking our animal rescue volunteering!
+Take a short hope over to Cebadilla, where we will be undertaking our animal rescue volunteering!
 This rescue centre is home to a variety of animals that were rescued from the illegal animal trade, which is unfortunately still functioning in parts of the country.
 The goal is to help the animals recover from both physical and psychological wounds that have arisen from their past suffering.
 During the stay we’ll support the centre with volunteer work such as working in the animal kitchen, assisting with the sloth garden, helping with the compost and enriching their homes.
 We’re sure that by the end of the week you’ll feel as at home at the centre as the animals and won’t want to leave!

 Spend your final day in Jaco furthering exploring the coastline, surfing or swimming in the warm, salty Pacific Ocean.
 Any activities you choose are optional so make sure to have a good look into all that the surrounding area has to offer.